 If it is likely that you will upgrade your system in the future, place

 /usr/local on a separate device.
-This will allow you to reformat the devices/file systems containing the operating system while preserving your user and application data.
+This allows you to reformat the devices or file systems containing the operating system while preserving your user and application data.

 DASD and zFCP Devices on IBM System Z

 On the IBM System Z platform, DASD and zFCP devices are configured via the Channel Command Word (CCW) mechanism.
 CCW paths must be explicitly added to the system and then brought online.
 For DASD devices, this means listing the device numbers (or device number ranges) as the

 DASD= parameter at the boot command line or in a CMS configuration file.

 For zFCP devices, you must list the device number, logical unit number (LUN), and world wide port name (WWPN).
 Once the zFCP device is initialized, it is mapped to a CCW path.
 The

 FCP_x= lines on the boot command line (or in a CMS configuration file) allow you to specify this information for the installer.

 Formatting a block device for encryption using LUKS/